All business activities revolve around money. In this modern age, almost all financial transactions are done through a bank.

 Notes for the readers:

 Please use this article only as a reference, not as a legal guideline.
 Therefore, sugee.jp will take no responsibility or liability, so far as legally possible, for any consequences of your actions.
-This article was written on 04 April 2020.
+This article was written by Sochi, a SUGEE writer, on 04 April 2020.

 FAQs for starting a business in Japan. (n.d.).
 Retrieved 1 April 2020, from https://shiodome.or.jp/faqs-for-starting-a-business-in-japan/